 - Center for Research and Education in Optical Sciences and Applications (CREOSA)

 - Optics for Space Technology and Applied Research Center O*STAR (O*STAR Center)

 Research Funding and Collaborations

-Faculty in CMNST have obtained research and educational funding through various agencies to support research projects and programs, establish centers and support student training.
+Faculty have obtained research and educational funding through various agencies to support research projects and programs, establish centers and support student training.
 Developing partnerships with private and corporate sponsors, educational institutions, and federal and state agencies is central in establishing viable research programs.